Skip to marketing content

 Sample exception list

-A buyer sees concrete exception shapes such as missing session note, duplicate visit, bonus note, and rate mismatch, grouped with owner, status, and next action copy.
+A buyer sees concrete exception shapes such as missing session note, duplicate visit, bonus note, and rate mismatch, grouped with admin, status, and next action copy.

-Synthetic row: “Rate mismatch — owner review required — resolve before handoff.”
+Example row: “Rate mismatch — admin review required — resolve before handoff.”

 Payroll-readiness summary